Application for Skills Assessment for the Purposes of Migration - Aircraft Pilots

 - Any other relevant information that CASA may use to assess your application (lack of evidence may detract from the skills assessment letter),

-- Last completed log book page of flying experience (ensure that total flight times equal flight times listed on ).
+- Last completed log book page of flying experience.

 If any documents are not in English, a certified translation must also be provided.
 The translation must be compiled by a registered translator.
 Ask the Australian Embassy, High Commission or Consulate in the country where the translation is to be made if you are unsure of who to see.
 If the translation is to be made in Australia, contact the Australian National Accreditation Authority for Translators and Interpreters (NAATI).
 Information on the services provided by NAATI is available on the NAATI web site.